 COVID-19: Emergency and transitional housing

-During Alert Level 4, the Ministry of Housing and Urban Development (HUD) is continuing to work at pace to increase the supply of emergency and transitional housing.
+The Ministry of Housing and Urban Development (HUD) is continuing to work at pace to increase the Supply of emergency and transitional housing.

 Increasing supply of emergency and transitional housing for the homeless and rough-sleepers